-www.sas.upenn.edu/anthro/undergrad.html
+www.sas.upenn.edu/anthro/undergraduate/

 Anthropology is the study of human diversity, past and present.
-The Department of Anthropology integrates cultural anthropology (living peoples), archaeology (prehistoric and historical peoples), biological/physical anthropology (the interaction between culture and human biological variation) and linguistic anthropology (language variation and its relation to culture).
+The Department of Anthropology (living peoples), archaeology (prehistoric and historical peoples), biological/physical anthropology (the interaction between culture and human biological variation), linguistic anthropology (language variation and its relation to culture) and medical anthropology (understanding health, well-being and disease in developing and industrialized countries).